-- Protect the reserves by educating the users of the reserves about environmental sustainability including waste reduction and promote the pack in pack out philosophy. - Promote ecological area management and protect biodiversity within the reserves as outlined in Section 5.18 of this document. - Increase the usage of native evergreen street trees and vegetation to reduce Carbon Dioxide levels and improve air quality in the reserves and streetscapes. - Protect existing healthy trees, whether native or exotic, wherever possible. - Where possible use renewable or reusable materials in design for reserves - Actively promote the positive benefits for the environment and users of pedestrian and cycle routes on reserves through signage and publications. - Conserve and enhance the valuable natural and cultural heritage within the reserves. - and car parks. - Promote the use of pervious surfaces within car parks, parks and gardens.
-Utilise alternative methods in permeable surface construction such as Gobi Blocks. - Promote the conservation and adaptive re-use of all forms of heritage items including buildings, structures, and fixtures such as pathways, trees, streetscapes, and paving. - Promote the implementation of low impact design practices for storm water management in the reserves. - Promote the implementation of energy efficient practices and water recycling.
+- (i) Protect the reserves by educating the users of the reserves about environmental sustainability including waste reduction and promote the pack in pack out philosophy. - (ii) Actively promote the positive benefits for the environment and users of pedestrian and cycle routes on reserves through signage and publications. - (iii) Conserve and enhance the valuable natural and cultural heritage within the reserves. - (iv) Promote ecological area management and protect biodiversity within the reserves as outlined in Section5.18 of this document. - (v) Increase the usage of native evergreen street trees and vegetation to reduce Carbon Dioxide levels and improve air quality in the reserves and streetscapes. - (vi) Protect existing healthy trees, whether native or exotic, wherever possible. - (vii) Where possible use renewable or reusable materials in design for reserves and car parks. - (viii) Promote the use of pervious surfaces within car parks, parks and gardens.
+Utilise alternative methods in permeable surface construction such as Gobi Blocks. - (ix) Promote the conservation and adaptive re-use of all forms of heritage items including buildings, structures, and fixtures such as pathways, trees, streetscapes, and paving. - (x) Promote the implementation of low impact design practices for storm water management in the reserves. - (xi) Promote the implementation of energy efficient practices and water recycling.